rcfoster/rcfoster.github.io/_posts/2014-1-1-experience-2.markdown

 title: Current Work
 description: |
 ---
 My current research as a postdoc at Los Alamos National Laboratory involves uncertainty quantification and analysis of microstructures of additively manufactured materials.
+I've also conducted research into applications of quantum computing in statistics.